Magebean Methodology:

 Baseline checks are most effective when they happen on a cadence and at gates:

-- Pull Request gates: catch drift before it ships
+- Pull Request is merged: catch drift before it ships

 - Weekly continuity checks: keep drift visible over time